harini-si/Bayesian-Association-Rules-Mining-Algorithm/README.md

 **Title:** A Bayesian Association Rule Mining Algorithm (2013 IEEE International Conference on Systems, Man, and Cybernetics)[[pdf]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6722308).

-We would be using the Breast cancer dataset for demonstration purposes.[link](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer)
+We would be using the Breast cancer dataset for demonstration purposes,[link](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer)
-###I nstructions to run the code
+### Instructions to run the code
 The file apriori.py generates association rules along with their support,confidence,bayesian confidence and lift values.
 The file apriori.py takes 2 arguments as input, the minimuim support value and the minimuim confidence value for the apriori algorithm.

 ### Dataset information